A Tale of Two Learning Algorithms: Multiple Stream Random Walk and Asynchronous Gossip: Experiments

 We use the Dirichlet distribution to create disjoint non-iid nodes \cite{pmlr-v139-lin21c}.
 The degree of data heterogeneity is controlled by the distribution parameter $\alpha$; the smaller $\alpha$ is, the more likely the nodes hold examples from only one class.
 Throughout the experiments, we use three levels of $\alpha$; $10$, $1$, and $0.1$.

-The distribution of data for each case is shown in Appendix \ref{alpha}.
+In Figure \ref{dirichlet}, we include the effect of different values of $\alpha$ in creating disjoint noniid data from CIFAR-10 across nodes using the Dirichlet distribution.
+We observe that as $\alpha$ decreases, the probability of each node containing data from only one class increases.